lis05/MoLa/idea/MoLa.md

 In an application, a module can only be imported once.
 This means that next `import` statements will return a new reference to the already created module structure.

 Each module has it's own environment.
-The module structure has a pointer to that environment.

-A module structure holds the absolute offset of the first instruction of its code.
+A module structure is just a shell allowing the user to switch to a different environment

 ## Objects
 Object are references to values: Object -> Value.